WORKSHOPS4GIRLS

 • Who will this idea help?

 • What can we do to make a difference?
-How will we know that we did?
+How will we know that what we did helped

 • What result do we hope to have?